 This is the original Henry 2K-3 RF deck .

-UPDATE - My Henry 2K-3 rebuild is completed and it is back on the air again with the newly rebuilt RF deck.
+UPDATE - My Henry 2K-3 rebuild is completed and it is back on the air again with the completely rebuilt RF deck..

-New tank coil, band switches and a new multi-meter and it's working great !
+New tank coil, band switches and a NOS multi-meter and it's working great !

 Antennas here at the home QTH.